KurzGedanke/tonic/README.md

 ## TODO

 - [X] Pagination Index - DONE 04 May 2020
+- [ ] Pagination Post
+- [X] Background color for Body - DONE 04 May 2020
-- [ ] Pagination Post - DONE 04 May 2020
+- [X] Tags in Post - DONE 04 May 2020
-- [X] Author on Post
+- [X] Author on Post - DONE 04 May 2020
 - [ ] Different views for Tags
 - [ ] Different RSS for Tags
 - [ ] Lightbox for images
-- [X] Background color for Body - DONE 04 May 2020
-- [X] Tags in Post - DONE 04 May 2020
+- [ ] Cookie Layer
+- [ ] Opt-In with third party media

 ## Thank goes to: